patternfly/patternfly-react/packages/react-core/src/components/Chip/examples/Chip.md

 ```ts file='./ChipDefault.tsx'
 ```

-## Chip group examples
+### Chip groups

 A chip group is a collection of chips that can be grouped by category and used to represent one or more values assigned to a single attribute.
 When the value of `numChips` is exceeded, additional chips will be hidden using an overflow chip.

-### Simple inline

 ```ts file='./ChipGroupInline.tsx'
 ```